dusty-nv/jetson-containers/packages/llm/local_llm/docs.md

 * [`liuhaotian/llava-v1.5-7b`](https://huggingface.co/liuhaotian/llava-v1.5-7b)
 * [`liuhaotian/llava-v1.5-13b`](https://huggingface.co/liuhaotian/llava-v1.5-13b)

-Any fine-tuned version of Llama or Llava that shares the same architecture (or that is supported by the quantization API you have selected) should be compatible however, like Vicuna, CodeLlama, ect.
+Any fine-tuned version of Llama or Llava that shares the same architecture (or that is supported by the quantization API you have selected) should be compatible, like Vicuna, CodeLlama, ect.
 See [here](https://github.com/mlc-ai/mlc-llm/tree/main/mlc_llm/relax_model) for the MLC model architectures.